 However, M1 students are not allowed to do the following:

-- They cannot change their program or transfer to another institution after six months of beginning their program
+- Change their program or transfer to another institution after six months of beginning their program.

-- They cannot continue higher education in the U.S to get their Bachelor’s or other type of degree
+- Continue higher education in the U.S to get their Bachelor’s or other type of degree.

 There are also considerable differences between F-1 and M1 visas.
 F-1 visas allow students to enroll in academic and degree bearing education, such as a Bachelor’s or a Master’s Degree.
 They also give the freedom to students to transfer to any school at any time as well as work on practical training outside of campus.
 Students with an F-1 visa can also enroll in language courses, while M1 students cannot.